azizjon0/Cross-Restaurant-Statistical-Analysis-of-Complaint/README.md

 ## Related Work

-Built on the [Hybrid BERT + LLM ABSA Pipeline](LINK_TO_YOUR_ABSA_REPO) used to generate the underlying aspect-sentiment predictions for this analysis.
+Built on the [Hybrid GPT + LLM ABSA Pipeline](https://github.com/azizjon0/Hybrid-ABSA-System) used to generate the underlying aspect-sentiment predictions for this analysis.

 ## Research Goal